marshitsky/BlogoLogo/README.md

 ![Favotites](/readme/favorites-desktop.png)

-- To get acquainted with many other features of the service you can during the use of the application.
+- To get acquainted with many other features of the service you can during the usage of the application.

 #